 Be aware of your surroundings and go carefully/slow down on technical terrain.
 Especially downhill sections.

 When running in towns/cities be wary of manhole/drain covers.
 These metallic monsters can be lethal in the wet.
 In particular, those that are worn smooth by traffic.
 It doesn't even have to be raining.
-I've even slipped on one when the cover itself was dry - but my shoes were wet having run across some wet grass!
+I've even slipped on one when the cover itself was dry - but my shoes were damp, after I'd run across some wet grass!

 You can also get waterproof running shoes.
 Usually with gore-tex uppers.
 Which means they're also breathable.
 Many top brands have gore-tex/waterproof versions of many of their popular shoes available to buy.
 Though usually at a higher price point.
 They're a worthwhile investment in my opinion.